developed by Alexander Massey MA PGCE MSc (formerly Oxford Singing Lessons)

 Welcome to my website!

 There are lots of blog articles, resources and videos to help you improve your singing.
-In my 40 years of teaching, students have included professional singers from opera, music theatre, pop, jazz and folk, BBC Singers, Stile Antico, cantors, cathedral lay clerks, choristers, and teachers of singing at music conservatoires.
+In my 40 years of teaching, students have included professional singers from British opera houses, music theatre & West End, pop, jazz and folk, BBC Singers, Stile Antico, cantors, cathedral lay clerks, choristers, and teachers of singing at music conservatoires.

 April 2022 – Please note, I have retired from singing teaching and do not take on students any more.
 I might be redeveloping this website to continue to share ideas about singing, and how to teach and learn it.